 A journalist by profession.
-Also the regional gate keeper of Punjab in Network of Women for Journalists and a member of Bargaad’s steering committee on education for minorities.
-Activist for Digital, Minorities and Transgender Rights.
+Also a member of Bargaad’s steering committee on education for minorities and was regional gate keeper of Punjab in Network of Women for Journalists for Digital Rights Foundation.
+Activist for Digital, Minorities, Animals and Transgender Rights.
 I write on issues related to these matters.
 Ive traveled and spent time abroad and now residing in Lahore trying to make a difference in the life of marginalised communities.

 Latest posts by R Umaima Ahmed

 The organizers of this year's Aurat March (Women's March) in Pakistan faced disinformation campaigns, threats from Tehreek-e-Taliban Pakistan and were even accused of blasphemy.

 TikTok was blocked in Pakistan for 10 days in October 2020.
 Access was restored after the app's parent company ByteDance assured authorities it would bolster moderation.